LightestDark/Passlock/README.md

 1.02 - Got rid of PMG pictures, stuck to emojis so there's less faff in what you need to download, added a section to store passwords internally.

+1.03 - Encypted passwords saved on local files, so unless you have the key you cannot access the true passwords

+1.04-  Added a scroll sidebar for if you have several passwords

 # Photos